Welcome Friends of

 • The county denied the application to build due to opposition by homeowners on the other side of the creek.
 They are using a loophole in our zoning laws to classify trails and a small walking bridge as "transportation facilities".
 County Commissioners declined CPRD's attempts to mediate the impasse.
 Read April 5, 2023 Newberg Graphic and April 21, 2023 Newberg Graphic and June 12, 2023 Newberg Graphic for more info.

-• CPRD is now appealing the county's decision to the state Land Use Board of Appeals (LUBA).
-They believe they have a decent chance of winning and building the bridge in the summer of 2024.
+• CPRD started to appeal the county's decision to the state Land Use Board of Appeals (LUBA).
+They believed they had a decent chance of winning and building the bridge in the summer of 2024.
 Read May 10, 2023 Newberg Graphic article and May 31, 2023 News-Register article for more info.

 • A new CPRD board was sworn into office on July 11, 2023.
 Many of them had the backing of county commissioners during the recent election.
 They sprung an un-announced motion to halt the LUBA appeal process and construction of the bridge.
-If successful, this would push the building of the bridge out at least 5 years and cost taxpayers an additional $100,000!
-Effectively cancelling it for another generation of kids.
-Read July 19, 2023 Newberg Graphic article.
+This pushed the building of the bridge out several years and cost taxpayers an additional Read July 19, 2023 Newberg Graphic article.

 The following Opinion appeared in the Newberg Graphic on July 19.
 2023.
 Chehalem Parks and Recreation District held a special meeting on